pnordahl/monorail/README.md

 ## Dependencies

 Specifying dependencies between targets is done with the `uses` field on a `target` in `Monorail.json`.
-Run the following to set up a simple graph:
+Run the following to set up a simple graph (and create a file so our `proto` project is visible again, since we ignored `README.md`):

 ```sh
 cat <<EOF > Monorail.json